honghaow/honghaow.github.io/_pages/about.md

 $\color{red}{\text{I have multiple fully-funded Ph.D. openings in my group at WSU}}.$

-- **I am looking for highly motivated students with strong  backgrounds in matthematics, reinforcement learning, machine learning and optimization to work with me.**
+- **I am looking for highly motivated students with strong backgrounds in mathematics, reinforcement learning, machine learning and optimization to work with me.**

 - **Moreover, intern and visiting students are highly welcome!**